multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue for HubSpot users where logging the "call started" event (`create_activity`) in the ticket was delayed.
 * Fixed an issue that prevented transferred calls from being routed to available agents.
 * Fixed an issue in the agent adapter for French (Canada) where where words weren't translated or were translated incorrectly.
+* Fixed an issue in call queue metrics where the failed reason description for voice-scheduled mobile calls was not appearing.
+* Fixed an issue with custom advanced reporting dashboards where CSAT ratings were being grouped incorrectly.

 ---
 ## 2025-08-20